henrypp/hostsmgr/bin/Readme.txt

 HOSTS Manager

-Console tool for sysadmins and other peoples who need for autoupdate "hosts" file.
+Console tool for sysadmins and other peoples who need to autoupdate "hosts" file.

 Command line:
 /ip - destination ip address to be set as resolve for all domains (default: 0.0.0.0)